-Actionable Book Summary: Homo Deus by Yuval Harari
+Actionable Book Summary: Homo Deus by Yuval Noah Harari

 The Book In Three Or More Sentences:

 What will happen in the future?
 Are we going to cure all diseases?
 Will famine disappear completely?
 Will machines conquer us and enslave us?
-Homo Deus is a brief proposition of what might our possible future look like.
+Homo Deus answers all of these questions.
+It’s a brief proposition of what might our possible future look like.

 The Core Idea: